Ray Winder Field: Renaming

 On August 26, 1966, Travelers Field was renamed Ray Winder Field, after Raymond Winder, who was involved with the business end of The Travelers for some sixty years.
 Winder started as a ticket seller in 1915, was named as the Arkansas Traveler business manager in 1931, and became part owner in 1944.
 The Traveler franchise was moved to Shreveport following the 1958 season, leaving Little Rock without a baseball club for the first time since 1914.
 Traveler Field sat empty during the 1959 season while efforts continued to return minor league baseball to Little Rock.
 After a public stock drive raised funds to purchase a bankrupt New Orleans franchise, the Travelers were resurrected in Little Rock for the 1960 season.
 Ray Winder was again asked to manage the day to day details of rebuilding the club.

 Valentine era

 In 1976, Bill Valentine, a former American League umpire, was chosen as general manager for the Travelers.
 Valentine was general manager until 2007, 31 years.
 He remained executive vice president for two more seasons, before retiring in March 2009.

 Faced with an aging ballpark and limited funds, Valentine began to promote the historic nature of Ray Winder Field.
-Through his efforts the ballpark gained recognition as one of the oldest active parks in minor league baseball, and he encouraged fans traveled to Little Rock to experience the nostalgia and sample the baseball history represented by Ray Winder Field.
+Through his efforts the ballpark gained recognition as one of the oldest active parks in minor league baseball, and he encouraged fans to travel to Little Rock to experience the nostalgia and sample the baseball history represented by Ray Winder Field.
 He promoted the home of the Arkansas Travelers as "A great place to see old-time baseball, wholesome entertainment aimed squarely at the family market."